wataruhashimoto52/chatbot-pytorch/README.md

 * Change of preprocess scheme accompanying it

+* You can load saved latest model and talk with him.

 ## Contents
 * `settings.py` - Extract environment variables to use tweepy
 * `collect_replies.py` - Obtain dialogue data